 Lately I’ve been a bit frustrated, mostly with myself.

-I really couldn’t shake the feeling that time was passing and I wasn’t doing anything specific or strategic to position myself for where I want my career to be in 10 years.
+I couldn’t shake this feeling that time was passing and I wasn’t doing anything specific or strategic to position myself for where I want my career to be in 10 years.
 Not to mention I don’t even know what that looks like.
 I felt like I was just riding the wave, hoping it brought me to shore so I could root down and run.
-I found myself thinking:

-Presumably aimlessness, I grew more frustrated—until yesterday.
-After another morning spent worrying about the future, I explained my plight to my boyfriend over lunch and he suggested I take something called the Kolbe A Index.
-He also suggested that during the test I turn off any music, ditch my phone, ignore Piper and answer with extreme honestly.
-So I did…
+Presumably aimlessness, I grew frustrated and anxious.
+But after another morning spent worrying about the future, I shared my plight with my boyfriend and he suggested I take something called the Kolbe A Index.
+I had nothing to lose, and hope was very attractive to me at the time, so I took the test…

-Only now do I see that I was sensing something was off because I wasn’t operating how I am (and how I should).
-I was failing to produce results from an unnatural approach—so no wonder I was frustrated!
+Only now do I see that I was failing to produce results because I was using an unnatural approach.
+I wasn’t operating how I am (and how I should) — no wonder I was frustrated!

-I don’t thrive when I adhere to redundant systems, become overly scheduled, or involve myself in the details, I thrive on big picture chaos!
-For explanation sake, I’ve shared some of my results below:
+I don’t thrive when I adhere to redundant systems, become overly scheduled, or involve myself in the details.
+I thrive on big picture chaos!